 - Rubber Brush

-Why do I have both sizes you ask?
+Why do I have both sizes?
 One of my main complaints prior to Norwex was how awkward it was to get around the rugs on my hardwood floors (pictured in my dining room above).
-After receiving the large mop system, I got a smaller mop head in order to make cleaning around rugs easier.
+After receiving the large mop system, I got a smaller mop head to make cleaning around rugs easier.

 Is the Norwex Mop Worth the Cost?

 After I received my Norwex Mop, I knew right away this was the best mop I had ever used!
-When compared to my $22 mop ($14 mop plus $8 refill), it noticeably outperformed.
+When compared to my Bona Floor Mop, it noticeably outperformed.